-- social events to foster interaction and sense of community.
+social events to foster interaction and sense of community.

-- an opportunity to attend and present at the National NIH-Boehringer Ingelheim Symposium at the National Institutes of Health in Washington D.C.
+> - an opportunity to attend and present at the National NIH-Boehringer Ingelheim Symposium at the National Institutes of Health in Washington D.C.

-- field trips to local and regional research institutions
+> - field trips to local and regional research institutions

-Related Programs: Summer Fellowship in Laboratory Animal Medicine and Comparative Medicine Research – click here for details
+> Related Programs: ASLAP Summer Fellowship in Laboratory Animal Medicine and Comparative Medicine Research – click here for details

-Foundations in Veterinary Research and Discovery: This formal course will meet weekly from March through August and include discussions and interactive sessions on experimental design, data presentation and analysis, poster preparation, planning for a research career to include meetings with a panel of post-DVM graduate students, responsible conduct of research, visit to an industry research farm, laboratory tours and social outings.
+> Foundations in Veterinary Research and Discovery: This formal course will meet weekly from March through August and include discussions and interactive sessions on experimental design, data presentation and analysis, poster preparation, planning for a research career to include meetings with a panel of post-DVM graduate students, responsible conduct of research, visit to an industry research farm, laboratory tours and social outings.

-Scholar Expectations: Scholars will be expected to commit full-time to the program, perform a hypothesis-based research project, participate in the “Foundations in Veterinary Research and Discovery” course (out of state scholars will begin participation upon arrival) and present results of experiments at a VRSP Research Fair in September, 2019 and the CVM Research Day (MU scholars).
-Scholars will also have the opportunity to attend and present their project at the 2018 National NIH-Merial Symposium at Texas A&M University, Aug 2-5, 2018.
+> Scholar Expectations: Scholars will be expected to commit full-time to the program, perform a hypothesis-based research project, participate in the “Foundations in Veterinary Research and Discovery” course (out of state scholars will begin participation upon arrival) and present results of experiments at a VRSP Research Fair in September, 2019 and the CVM Research Day (MU scholars) in May, 2020.
+Scholars will also have the opportunity to attend and present their project at the 2019 National NIH-Boehringer Ingelheim Symposium at Tufts University, July 25-28, 2019.
 On completion of the program, scholars will have been exposed to careers in research and obtained the necessary information to pursue a science-related career.
 Opportunities to continue beyond the program are usually available through the mentor’s lab.

-Deadline for applications
+> Deadline for applications